rotationalio/rotational.io/content/en/blog/2024-08-26-data-access-controls-for-generative-ai.md

 description: "A proposal for a POSIX-like access control list for vector databases to enable fine-grained data access control for generative AI and machine learning."
 ---

 Anyone who has worked on a POSIX system is used to fine-grained data access rights for files and directories.
-In a world of generative AI we need to not only think about file access, but how those files are used to train LLMs and inference.
+In a world of generative AI, do we need a new permissions model for files used to train LLMs and serve live inferences?

 <!--more-->

+## When Access Control Was Easy

+File permissions and access controls have long been essential for managing security and data integrity.
+The POSIX (Portable Operating System Interface) standard, introduced in the early 1980s, provides a straightforward mechanism for defining who can read, write, or execute a file, using a combination of user-based (owner, group, and others) and permission-based (read, write, execute) controls.
+This model, though simple, has been foundational for managing access in Unix-like systems and remains a cornerstone in many modern operating environments.

+As technology has evolved, so too have the demands placed on access control mechanisms.
+Unlike traditional file systems where access control is relatively straightforward, vector databases used in AI and machine learning environments deal with vast amounts of data vectors that are continuously accessed and modified.

+For these new contexts, the traditional POSIX model reveals its limitations.
+Vector databases often involve intricate data structures that don't map neatly onto the file-centric access control model.
+Furthermore, the scale and dynamics of modern data use (e.g. training large language models, serving real-time inferences, reconstructing conversation histories, etc.) introduce additional layers of complexity.
+This complexity necessitates a more granular and flexible approach to access control, one that can handle not only the scale but also the specificity of access requirements.

+## POSIX for GenAI: A Proposal

+I propose a new permission model for dataset collections and embedded objects that will directly influence model management operations (i.e. MLOps, LLMOps).

+This proposal seeks to address these challenges by introducing a POSIX-like access control list tailored for vector databases.
+Such a system should provide a familiar interface for defining permissions while extending the capabilities to accommodate the unique needs of AI applications.

 ![Data Access Controls are POSIX-like but adapted for Generative AI](/img/blog/2024-08-26-data-access-controls-for-generative-ai/permissions.webp)

-Here is the quick summary for those not looking to read a long blog post.
-I propose a new permission model for dataset collections and embedded objects that will directly influence model management operations.
 Similar to POSIX file permissions, each model, collection and object will have a user and a group, along with the following permissions flags:

-1. **Read**: the entity can retrieve the object for input to a prompt (e.g. for a RAG)
+1. **`r`**/**Read**: the entity can retrieve the object for input to a prompt (e.g. for a RAG)
-2. **Write**: the entity can write to the given object (e.g. to update a vector)
+2. **`w`**/**Write**: the entity can write to the given object (e.g. to update a vector)
-3. **Train**: the entity can use the object for training a model
+3. **`t`**/**Train**: the entity can use the object for training a model
-4. **Inference**: the object can be output as part of an inference
+4. **`x`**/**Inference**: the object can be output as part of an inference

 The two new permissions: _train_ and _inference_ prevent sensitive information from being included in models targeting a specific use case (e.g. as defined by the group permissions) or to prevent data leakage by excluding data from inferencing output.